 I did never regret going MacBookPro - the build quality is fantastic.
 The MagSafe charger is too.
 Very good screen.
 Quietly running.
 The touchpad is simply amazing.
 A lot of good things.

 I decided to replace the MacBook for several reasons.
 The main one: the battery degraded and MacOS did start showing a warning.
 The tool coconutBattery showed a remaining capacity of 78%.
 Everything was still working fine.
-It was noticeable but I could live have lived with it.
-I just don't have to
+But every other computer I use runs Windows.
+The switching around became cumbersome.

 The Pain of Ordering

-So in July 2020 I ordered a brand new and shiny Dell XPS 15 9500.
-It arrived mid-august 2020.
-Nice.
-A nice box, well packaged, a very good experience.
-And here the good mood stops.
 The touchpad had that wobble issue.
 So I called Dell Premium Support the same day.
-The support employee was very nice and good to talk to (after the usual 2-5 phone redirects...), I answered all the questions and was promised a technician would show up the next day with a replacement part (the whole palm-rest needs to be replaced).
+The support employee was very nice and good to talk to (after the usual 2-5 phone redirects...), a technician would show up the next day with a replacement part (the whole palm-rest needs to be replaced).
 Sounded good.
-Ticket closed.
+Ticket closed (?!).

 In the meantime I decided to order an iFixit kit and replace the MacBook battery myself following the very good guide they provide.
 In 55 easy steps - ok, a bit messy, because batteries really need to be glued into a chassis, right apple?! - I replaced the battery and in another 55 easy steps put it back together.
 Took longer than expected: but worked!
 Back to 100% capacity.